schau1121/Sprint-Scheduler/README.md

 ## Project Description
 > ### User Experience
 > We plan on building a task management application where a user can create and view personal tasks and events.
 Users will be able to transfer their event and task lists made in our application to their personal Google Calendar.
+> ### Importance
+> We find this project really important because it is a very practical application for us as college students.
+With classes, clubs, and our careers, it becomes increasingly difficult to manage our time, and we are sure that plenty of people can relate.
+Additionally, we are interested in familiarizing ourselves with an API and since the documentation is very thorough, we thought this project would be a great opportunity to learn.

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description